 Please enable JavaScript in your browser to complete this form.

 One of the greatest perks of living in St. Louis is living near Ted Drewes Frozen Custard.
 Well, relatively.
-It’s an hour round trip drive, but it’s absolutely worth it!
-It’s also one of the greatest downfalls because it’s only an hour round trip drive.
+It’s an hour round trip drive from our part of town, but it’s absolutely worth it!

-The secret is blending…marshmallow fluff and fudge!
-Separate they’re alright, but together, they’re incredible!
+A blend of marshmallow fluff and fudge!
+Separate they’re delicious, but together, they’re magical!

 Chocolate sauce served on top of ice cream with sprinkles